kjrubion/dev-test/README.md

 # dev-test

 Project Details:
- -This project is created using .NET Core API with Swagger as Front end.
+-  This project is created using .NET Core API with Swagger as Front end.
- -The purpose of the swagger doc is that the user can test the project using swagger.
+-  The purpose of the swagger doc is that the user can test the project using swagger.
- -You need to run the project to test it.
+-  You need to run the project to test it.

 the input data required is a **json** type format: